If you are looking to buy a hybrid car thinking it will help you to save money, you better think again.

 The first thing you need to look at when determining if a hybrid will save you money is the cost of buying the car.

 According to the most recent numbers, the average price of a hybrid is $4,650 more than a gas powered car.

-For example, look at the cost of a 2018 Hyundai Sonata.
-The base price for the SE model is $22,050.
-The same car as a hybrid costs $26,000.
+For example, look at the cost of a 2019 Hyundai Sonata.
+The base price for the Limited model is $24,700.

 So right off the bat, a hybrid isn’t saving you any money.
 It is costing you more money.